-In support of this requirement, FAX developed a Zero Emission Transition Plan, which was approved by the Fresno City Council in mid-2020 (described in more detail further below) and entered a purchase contract with Proterra for two 40-foot zero-emission Battery Electric Buses (BEB).
-These vehicles were delivered in FY 2021.
-To complete objectives of the Zero Emission Transmission Plan, 7 additional BEB buses were ordered, which were received in September 2022.
-FAX also recently established a new contract with RO Bus Sales for the purchase of new accessible paratransit vehicles for Handy Ride Service.
-A larger requirements contract for future BEB bus purchases was awarded to Proterra in December 2020.
+FAX developed a Zero Emission Transition Plan, which was approved by the Fresno City Council in mid-2020.
+To complete objectives of the Zero Emission Transmission Plan, FAX received seven Proterra battery electric buses in September of 2022 and will put them into service in early 2023.
+FAX also recently established a new contract with RO Bus Sales for the purchase of 3 new accessible paratransit vehicles for the Handy Ride Service, to be delivered in mid FY 2023.